18 Online Learning Platforms for Adults and Kids

 10 Online Learning for Kids (in 2020)

-For the first time in history, schools, parents, and children have had to transition to distance learning with very little notice.
+Taking coronavirus precautions, schools, parents, and children have had to transition to distance learning with very little notice.
 Here are a few resources, ranging from comprehensive online learning curriculum to audiobooks, all designed to keep kids (and parents) engaged and happy at home.

 - PBS Kids